-DePaul University College of Communication > Academics > Graduate Programs > Media and Cinema Studies (MA) > Degree Requirements
+College of Communication > Academics > Graduate Programs > Organizational and Multicultural Communication (MA) > Degree Requirements

-The Media and Cinema Studies concentration requires 12 courses (48 credit hours) and a completion requirement.
-Students must complete: three core courses, four media and cinema studies electives, and five communication and media electives.
+The Multicultural Communication concentration requires 12 courses (48 credit hours) and a completion requirement.
+Students must complete: three core courses, four multicultural communication electives, one methods elective, and four communication and media electives.
 Each course taken can only count towards one program requirement.

 Students take a total of 3 core courses (12 credit hours).

 Students take a total of 9 electives (36 credit hours).
 Topics courses can be taken multiple times for credit as long as the specific topic differs each time.

 * With approval of the graduate program director or graduate advisor, students can take up to two relevant elective courses from other College of Communication graduate programs or relevant elective courses from other graduate departments/programs outside of the College of Communication.